tomdevisser/sail-env/readme.md

 ../../bin/sail up
 ```

+This will:
+- Start all containers (nginx, WordPress, database)
+- Automatically install WordPress with default credentials if not installed
+- Default login: `admin` / `admin`

 Your site will be available at:
 - **WordPress**: https://mysite.sail
 - **phpMyAdmin**: https://pma.mysite.sail